Noble Energy: History

 In 1932, Lloyd Noble founded the Samedan Oil Corporation, predecessor company to Noble Energy, Inc. The company was named after his children Sam, Ed, and Ann.
 In 1968, Samedan acquired its first offshore block in the Gulf of Mexico.
 By the 1970s, Noble Affiliates Inc. was set up as a holding company to own Samedan Oil Corporation and a drilling company, Noble Drilling Corporation.
-In 1972, Noble Affiliates became a public company via an initial public offering, listing on the NASDAQ.
+In 1972, Noble Affiliates became a public company via an initial public offering, listing on the then-new National Association of Securities Dealers Automated Quotations (NASDAQ).

 In 1980, Noble Affiliates was first listed on the New York Stock Exchange with the ticker symbol NBL.
 In 1985, Noble Affiliates spun off its subsidiary, Noble Drilling Corporation.
 In 1986, the company acquired Energy Development Corporation.

 In June 2000, the company announced that it will move its headquarters from Ardmore, Oklahoma to Houston, Texas.

 In October 2000, Charles Davidson became president and CEO of the company.

 By April 2002, the company had diversified into methanol and electricity production, and changed its name to Noble Energy, Inc.

 In May 2005, the company acquired Patina Oil & Gas, giving the company acreage in the Rocky Mountains.

 In May 2006, the company sold assets in the Gulf of Mexico for $625 million.

 In June 2006, the company announced a significant discovery in the Raton prospect of the Gulf of Mexico.

 In January 2010, the company acquired assets in the DJ Basin of the Rocky Mountains from PetroCanada and Suncor Energy for $494 million.

 In May 2010, the company's Deep Blue exploration well on Green Canyon 723 in the deepwater Gulf of Mexico reached a depth of 32,684 feet.

 In December 2010, the company announced the discovery of the Leviathan gas field, offshore Israel.